-The WYC will ensure:
+WYC will ensure:

-- That there is regular supervision, and support for all staff and volunteers. - · That all employees have an annual performance appraisal. - That all Board members, staff and volunteers complete appropriate Safeguarding (Child Protection) training courses.
+- That there is regular supervision, and support for all staff and volunteers. - · That all employees have an annual performance appraisal. - That all Board members, staff and volunteers complete appropriate Safeguarding (Child Protection) training courses on joining and will take refresher courses every three years.

-5.1.5.
+5.1.6.
 Visitors

-Visitors to the center will be asked to show the Lead Youth worker/session lead a valid and in date DBS certificate.
+Visitors to the Centre will be asked to show the Lead Youth worker/session lead a valid and in date DBS certificate.
 If they do not have this, they will be under supervision by a member of staff throughout their whole stay and will be made visible with a visitor lanyard.

-They will have to alert the lead youth worker/session lead as soon as they enter the building and as soon as they leave.
+They will have to alert the Lead Youth worker/session lead as soon as they enter the building and as soon as they leave.